 A CDO.
 A data director.
 Domain managers.
 Analysts — each trained on one slice of your business.
 Operating within a hierarchy with explicit escalation rules.

 These are the roles that keep data reliable in a mature organization.
-In most teams, they don’t exist.
-There’s one person, or two, doing all of it.
-Crewdata builds that structure as a system of AI agents — so your team has ownership, escalation, and documentation from day one, not once you can afford to hire for it.
+In most teams, they don’t exist — there’s one person, or two, doing all of it.
+In some companies they were never even on the hiring plan.
+Crewdata builds that structure as a system of AI agents, so a team of two has the same operating model as a team of twenty — and a team of zero has somewhere to start.

 Human review is part of the design.
 Agents escalate what they can’t resolve.
 Decisions are documented.
 The humans on your team stay in control of what matters — they just stop doing the work the org should be handling automatically.